webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 To map the results buffer we call `mapAsync` and have to `await` for it to finish.
-Once mapped, we can call `resultBuffer.getMappedRange()` which with no parameters will return an `ArrayBuffer` of entire buffer.
+Once mapped, we can call `resultBuffer.getMappedRange()` which with no parameters will return an `ArrayBuffer` of the entire buffer.
 We put that in a `Float32Array` typed array view and then we can look at the values.
-One important detail, the `ArrayBuffer` returned by `getMappedRange` is only valid until we called `unmap`.
+One important detail, the `ArrayBuffer` returned by `getMappedRange` is only valid until we call `unmap`.
 After `unmap` its length with be set to 0 and its data no longer accessible.

 Running that we can see we got the result back, all the numbers have been